DepriFromEarth/hdd-survival-guide/README.md

 - Do not try to mix and match GPT and MBR partitioning styles with each other because issues can arise.

-- There are multiple ways to reinstall Windows, so I will not go over that here, but I suggest using Rufus and selecting the right partition style, then burning the desired iso to the USB.
+- There are multiple ways to reinstall Windows, so I will not go over that here, but I suggest using Rufus and selecting the right partition style, use NTFS then burning the desired iso to the USB.

 Now that we have reinstalled Windows or simply checked that everything is okay, let's continue down below.